SDP-09/cloud9-website/content/pages/how-it-works.md

 - A database that holds the locations of all tables, their sizes and colours.
 - An arm that is attached to ClyDe that cleans the desk.
 - An accompanying app that facilitates desk booking.
-- A Raspberry Pi comtroller computer.
+- A Raspberry Pi controller computer.

 These parts come together to make an autonomous sanitising system for desk tops and other flat surfaces in spaces such as libraries.